 The guidance is intended to equip procurement professionals, decision makers and budget holders with practical guidance, on incorporating circular economy across stages of the procurement lifecycle, together with examples of how other contracting authorities have approached circular procurement, through case study examples.

-One of the report authors, Senior Consultant at Eunomia, Alex Forrest said:
+One of the report authors, our Senior Consultant Alex Forrest, said:

 “The UK public sector procures a huge amount of goods, services and capital items, with current procurement around £213 billion per year.
 There are potentially enormous gains to be made if this substantial sum could be deployed to purchase products and services with good circular credentials.
 It could provide a major toe-hold in the market and drive a more circular economy.”